···

 Move Your Body

-Sometimes the thinking is really replaying — going over the same thing without making progress.
-When the loop is about the past, understanding how rumination works can help you break it.
+When the loop is specifically about replaying the past, understanding how rumination works can help you break it at the source.

 When Thoughts Keep Replaying